CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - Any remaining common protocols and device specific protocols
 - Should the Device Discovery remove formerly discovered services or manually added services that aren’t found for stability?
 - What happens when a discovered service exists in the registry but the parameters discovered are different then those in the registry, update?
 Will we need an additional flag in the registry for manual override of this update?
-- Should a file descriptor for the child's BaseScheme be recorded, the base scheme and managment descriptors?
+- Should a file descriptor for the child's BaseScheme be recorded, the base scheme and management descriptors?
 Or should the service monitor open and close file descriptors as it runs.
 - Thread safe function wrappers for getattr/setattr.
 One thread monitoring all wrappers or a monitor thread for each wrapper?
 How long, how would a user configure timeout time, should they?
 - Automatic restart – triggered on faulting daemon.
 Need to consider how to detect service “bootloop” to prevent dead service hogging resources.
 - For ‘not responding’  how many times and how short of a time period?
 Is this something determined by daemon, historic data, arbitrary numbers to be manually tuned for now?